Apple software updates often include advanced energy-saving technologies, so always make sure your device is using the latest version of iOS or OS X.

 Home & Lock Screen.
 This indicates that the Home screen or Lock screen was displayed on your device.
 For example, the display was awakened by pressing the Home button or by a notification.

 - If an app frequently wakes your display with notifications, you can turn off push notifications for the app in Settings > Notifications.
-Tap App and set Allow Notifications to Off.
+Tap the app and set Allow Notifications to Off.

 No Cell Coverage and Low Signal.
-This indicates that either you are in a poor cell coverage area and your iOS device is searching for a better signal or that you’ve used your device in low-signal conditions, which has affected your battery life.
+This indicates that either you are in a poor cellular coverage area and your iOS device is searching for a better signal, or that you’ve used your device in low-signal conditions, which has affected your battery life.

-- You can optimize your battery life by turning on Airplane mode.
-Swipe up to open Control Center and tap the Airplane mode icon.
-Note that you cannot make or receive calls while in Airplane mode.
+- You can optimise your battery life by turning on Aeroplane mode.
+Swipe up to open Control Centre and tap the Aeroplane mode icon.
+Note that you cannot make or receive calls while in Aeroplane mode.

 Hold and pause.
 Set the Hold switch when you’re not using your iPod.
 This will prevent iPod from accidentally waking up and using unnecessary power.
 If you’re not listening to your iPod, pause it, or turn it off by pressing the Play button for two seconds.

-Equalizer (EQ).
+Equaliser (EQ).
 Adding EQ to playback increases use of your iPod processor, since EQ isn’t encoded in the song.
 Turn EQ off if you don’t use it.
-If, however, you’ve added EQ to tracks in iTunes, you’ll need to set EQ to “flat” in order to have the effect of “off,” because iPod keeps your iTunes settings intact.
+If, however, you’ve added EQ to tracks in iTunes, you’ll need to set EQ to “flat” in order to have the effect of “off”, because iPod keeps your iTunes settings intact.

 Backlight.
 Setting the backlight to “always on” will significantly reduce your battery life.
 Use the backlight only when necessary.